peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is  `EFloat`  ,  `EDecimal`  ,  `EInteger`  , or  `ERational`  in the <a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a> artifact (in Java), or if the type is  `BigInteger`  or  `BigDecimal`  in the Java version, converts the given object to a number of the corresponding type and throws an exception (currently InvalidOperationException) if the object does not represent a number (for this purpose, infinity and not-a-number values, but not  `CBORObject.Null`  , are considered numbers).
 Currently, this is equivalent to the result of  `AsEFloat()`  ,  `AsEDecimal()`  ,  `AsEInteger`  , or  `AsERational()`  , respectively, but may change slightly in the next major version.
 Note that in the case of  `EFloat`  , if this object represents a decimal number with a fractional part, the conversion may lose information depending on the number, and if the object is a rational number with a nonterminating binary expansion, the number returned is a binary floating-point number rounded to a high but limited precision.
 In the case of  `EDecimal`  , if this object expresses a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits of precision.
 In the case of  `EInteger`  , if this CBOR object expresses a floating-point number, it is converted to an integer by discarding its fractional part, and if this CBOR object expresses a rational number, it is converted to an integer by dividing the numerator by the denominator and discarding the fractional part of the result, and this method throws an exception (currently OverflowException, but may change in the next major version) if this object expresses infinity or a not-a-number value.

- * In the.NET version, if the type is a nullable (e.g.,  `Nullable<int>`  or  `int?`  , returns  `null`  if this CBOR object is null, or this object's value converted to the nullable's underlying type, e.g.,  `int`  .
+ * In the.NET version, if the type is a nullable (for example,  `Nullable<int>`  or  `int?`  , returns  `null`  if this CBOR object is null, or this object's value converted to the nullable's underlying type, for example,  `int`  .

  * If the type is an enumeration (  `Enum`  ) type and this CBOR object is a text string or an integer, returns the appropriate enumerated constant.
 (For example, if  `MyEnum`  includes an entry for  `MyValue`  , this method will return  `MyEnum.MyValue`  if the CBOR object represents  `"MyValue"`  or the underlying value for  `MyEnum.MyValue`  .) <b>Note:</b> If an integer is converted to a.NET Enum constant, and that integer is shared by more than one constant of the same type, it is undefined which constant from among them is returned.
 (For example, if  `MyEnum.Zero=0`  and  `MyEnum.Null=0`  , converting 0 to  `MyEnum`  may return either  `MyEnum.Zero`  or  `MyEnum.Null`  .)
 As a result, .NET Enum types with constants that share an underlying value should not be passed to this method.